MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/quick-scheduling.md

 > [!Note]
 > Time parameters on the work order such as Date Window Start and End are passed down to requirements and are factored into quick booking.

-The **Filters** option on the top allows you to search through All Resources (meaning all resources that meet the requirement criteria) or select a specific resource to quick book to that resources schedule (again if the selected resource meets the criteria).
+The **Filters** option on the top allows you to search through All Resources (meaning all resources that meet the requirement criteria) or select a specific resource to quick book to that resource's schedule (again if the selected resource meets the criteria).

 Additionally, select the resource icon next to a time slot to see a simple list of applicable resources for that time slot.